-Few investors/entrepreneurs realize that they have the ability to self-direct their own retirement assets.
+Few investors or entrepreneurs realize that they have the ability to self-direct their own retirement assets.
 Most believe the only two options are to borrow or withdraw from their account/s if they wish to invest in real estate or purchase/start up a new business.
 The downsides are…

 - Borrowing from the account/s would require repayment of the principal with interest